nextstrain/forecasts-viz/api.md

 The return value is designed to be passed to a <PanelDisplay> component's as its `data` prop.

+Warning: Ensure the config object is not (re-)created within your react component, as this will trigger a re-fetch of the data and subsequent re-rendering of the graphs.

 **Kind**: static constant of [<code>@nextstrain/evofr-viz</code>](#module_@nextstrain/evofr-viz)

 | Param | Type |